bdevorem/WebPortfolio-Hugo/content/projects/keyboard/index.md

 I have wanted to get this keyboard working, because it is very loud and very fun to type on.

-I found a converter for about $40 online, but that doesn't seem worth it at all.
-It has this weird DIN-5 connector, where the pins sweep 240 degrees;
+I found a converter for about $40 online, but that doesn't seem worth it.
+The keyboard has this weird DIN-5 connector, where the pins sweep 240 degrees;
 I've never seen any connector quite like it.
 It looks a bit like a PS/2 connector, but with a pin missing, and it's a lot bigger.
 Anyway, I found a mating connector and soldered some wires to it.